ncsa/Delta_doc/docs/source/software/index.rst

      tf_gpu.py
    exit

+.. _jupyter:

-Jupyter notebooks
+Jupyter Notebooks
 ~~~~~~~~~~~~~~~~~~~

-The Detla Open OnDemand portal provides an easier way to start a Jupyter
-notebook.
-Please see to access the portal.
+The Detla Open OnDemand portal provides an easier way to start a Jupyter notebook.
+Please see Open OnDemand to access the portal.

-The jupyter notebook executables are in your $PATH after loading the
+The Jupyter notebook executables are in your ``$PATH`` after loading the anaconda3 module.
-anaconda3 module. *Don't run jupyter on the shared login nodes.*
+**Do not run Jupyter on the shared login nodes.**
-Instead, follow these steps to attach a jupyter notebook running on a
-compute node to your local web browser:
+Instead, follow these steps to attach a Jupyter notebook running on a compute node to your local web browser:

 #.
-Start a jupyter job via srun and note the hostname (*you pick the port number for --port*).
+Start a Jupyter job via srun and note the hostname (*you pick the port number for --port*).

-   | **srun jupyter ( anaconda3_cpu on a cpu node ):**
+   | **srun Jupyter ( anaconda3_cpu on a CPU node ):**

    .. code-block::